Jonathan Swift |

 -- Midst of a dim hot uproar fainting down --

 Were 'ware of thee, far rearward, fleeing!
 Hound!"

 Then, as the passion of old Gris Grillon

 A wave swift swelling, grew to highest height

 With salty hissing, came the friar through

-The mass.
 A stillness of white faces wrought

 A transient death on all the hands and breasts